-- Proper equipment, such as knives, hooks and saws, must be sharp.
-Blade sharpeners available and used frequently, as needed. - The carcasses should be afforded adequate bleed out time.
+- Proper equipment, such as knives, hooks and saws must be sharp.
+Blade sharpeners available and used frequently, as needed. - The following steps should be observed for appropriate carcasses dressing with respect to animal species: DIRTY AREA: Stunning > Bleeding > (Scalding) > (Dehairing/feather plucking) > Skinning > CLEAN AREA: Evisceration > Splitting carcass > Washing > Refrigeration >Handling and transportation of carcass and meat. - The carcasses should be afforded adequate bleed out time.
 For effective bleeding, carcasses should be hung upside down following severing of the neck vessels.
 Chickens ~ 2 minutes; Goat and Sheep ~ 8 minutes; Cattle ~ 12 minutes. - The knives used for skinning should not be used to for cutting any viscera or meat.
-Knives used for cutting intestinal material should not be used for edible meat processing. - Hot water should be available for sterilizing knives, or a knife dip/ disinfectant should be available.
+Knives used for cutting intestinal material should not be used for edible meat processing, also. - Hot water should be available for sterilizing knives or a knife dip/disinfectant should be available.